JetBrains/kotlin-web-site/docs/topics/fun-interfaces.md

 fun KRunnable(block: () -> Unit): KRunnable = object : KRunnable { override fun invoke() = block() }
 ```

+Functional interfaces make the same code more concise.
 To migrate this code to the functional interface `KRunnable`, use the following code:

 ```kotlin
 fun interface KRunnable {